patternfly/patternfly-elements/docs/get-started.md

   npm install --save @patternfly/elements
   ```

-  This will install not only the pf-card, but also the core utilities and
+  This will install not only the web components, but also the core utilities and
   styles,
   and will save it to your package.json.
 {% endband %}